-When operating in data stream mode, a waveform comprised of a continuous non-bursted stream of data can be configured.
-This type of waveform is typically used as an interference signal or a basic test signal that doesn't require decoding to perform BER analysis.
-The signal configuration and Payload Setup menu parameters used to configure Bluetooth packet structures (link type, packet type, device address, etc.) are disabled in data stream operating mode.
+When operating in Data Stream mode, a waveform composed of a continuous non-bursted stream of data can be configured.
+The Signal Configuration and Payload Setup menu parameters used to configure Bluetooth packet structures (Link Type, Packet Type, device address, etc.) are disabled in Data Stream operating mode.
 Only fields necessary to configure a non-bursted raw data stream can be modified.

-To configure the data stream, select the desired data pattern in the Payload Setup menu.
-The length of the data stream can be defined by either setting the number of bits in the length field or setting the number of times the pattern is repeated in Repetitions field.
+To configure the data stream, select the desired Data Pattern in the Payload Setup menu.
+The length of the data stream can be defined by either setting the number of bits in the Length field or setting the number of times the pattern is repeated in the Repetitions field.